equisoide/react-mui-ts-steps/README.md

     ```env
     # Variables in this file are injected by the following scripts:
     # - "start"       Runs the App in http://localhost:3000
-    # - "start-https" Runs the App in https://localhost:3000
+    # - "start-https" Runs the App in https://localhost:3000 (HTTPS)
     # - "sbook"       Runs Storybook in http://localhost:3001
-    # - "sbook-https" Runs Storybook in https://localhost:3001
+    # - "sbook-https" Runs Storybook in https://localhost:3001 (HTTPS)
     # - "build:l"     Builds the App to `out/build/local`
     # - "sb-build:l"  Builds Storybook to `out/storybook/local`